25 Philadelphia-Area Wedding Cake Bakers to Sweeten Up Your Big Day

 Helmed by creative owner Angela Park, this sweet company excels at infusing lovely botanical elements into your beautiful custom creations, as well as including skilled detail work.
 For other treats to try, we highly recommend the natural rose and saffron flavored lollipops, which taste as good as they look — and also bring a fun, playful element to your soiree.

 If you have a dream wedding cake, then Sugar Realm is here to bake that into a delicious reality.
-Founder Ileana Saldivia has a knack for concocting pastries that sweeten the deal with hand-rolled chocolate panels, delicate sugar flowers and petite, custom-designed creations in the wake of the pandemic.
+Founder Ileana Saldivia has a knack for concocting pastries that sweeten the deal with hand-rolled chocolate panels, delicate sugar flowers and petite, custom-designed creations.
 You can see and savor the precision and passion in each slice.
 Baking these masterpieces requires a bit of time, so be sure to schedule your order nine to 12 months before your Big Day.
-Haverford.

 Passion is the secret ingredient at this petite pastry shop.
 Lesly McDevitt, founder and head baker, adds a dash of care and love into every recipe she makes, especially when it comes to your wedding.
 Utilizing American-style baking and the freshest ingredients, her designs are innovative, visually appealing and, most of all, delicious.
-McDevitt recently added a to-go cupcake tasting box (couples can customize up to four different flavor combos) and is offering micro-wedding or cookie cakes that can serve 30 guests.
+McDevitt offers a to-go cupcake tasting box (couples can customize up to four different flavor combos) and is offering micro-wedding or cookie cakes that can serve 30 guests.
 Since The Sugary is a smaller operation, the team is limited to the number of cakes that can be made each season.
 Therefore, it is best to reach out as soon as possible to schedule a tasting and to start designing your one-of-a-kind treat.
-The cherry on top: The Sugary will also make you an adorable six-inch replica of your wedding cake on your one-year anniversary (no charge)!
-3580 Indian Queen Lane, East Falls.
+3580 Indian Queen Lane.

 Termini Bros.
 Bakery